A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: A comparison between our results and existing methods

+\paragraph{Decomposition methods} Our algorithms naturally support decomposable structures in $f$ without either reformulating the problem as in ADMM or requiring additional assumptions as in parallel and multi-block ADMM \cite{lin2015sublinear}.
+Both algorithms simply require only one proximal operator of $f$ and $g^{\ast}$, one matrix vector multiplication, and one adjoint per iteration.

-\paragraph{Smoothing and smoothness parameter updates} We use differentiable smoothing functions in contrast to Nesterov's smoothing technique in \cite{Nesterov2005c}.
-We propose explicit rules to update the smoothness parameters simultaneously.
+\paragraph{Smoothing and smoothness parameter updates} In contrast to proximal-type approaches in \cite{Monteiro2010a,Monteiro2011,Shefi2014,solodov1999hybrid} where the subproblem is often more complicated to solve, we instead exploit Nesterov's smoothing technique \cite{Nesterov2005c} which allows us to use proximal operators of $f$ and $g^{\ast}$.
+However, we use differentiable smoothing functions as compared to Nesterov's smoothing technique in \cite{Nesterov2005c}.
+We propose explicit rules to update the smoothness parameters simultaneously at each iteration.
 We emphasize that this is one of the key contributions of this paper.
-In Nesterov's smoothing methods \cite{Nesterov2005c}, the smoothness parameter is set {\em a priori} proportional to the ratio $\frac{\varepsilon}{D_{\Xc}}$ between the accuracy and the prox-diameter $D_{\Xc}$ of $\Xc$.
-It is clear that this parameter is often very small which leads to large Lipschitz constant in the smoothed dual function.
-Hence, the algorithm with fixed smoothness parameter often has a poor performance.
-To the best of our knowledge, we propose here the first adaptive primal-dual algorithms for smoothness parameters without sacrificing the $\mathcal{O}(1/k)$ rate.
+To the best of our knowledge, this is the first adaptive primal-dual algorithms for smoothness parameters without sacrificing the $\mathcal{O}(1/k)$ rate and requiring additional assumptions.

 \paragraph{Averaging vs.\ non-averaging} Most existing methods employ either non-weighted averaging \cite{Chambolle2011,He2012a,He2012,Shefi2014} or weighted averaging schemes \cite{Davis2014,Ouyang2013,Ouyang2014} to guarantee the $\mathcal{O}(1/k)$ rate on the primal sequence.
-While we also provide a weighted averaging scheme, we alternatively derive a method without any averaging in the primal for solving \eqref{eq:primal_cvx}.
-The non-averaging schemes are important since averaging may destroy key structures, such as the sparsity or low-rankness in sparse optimization.
+While we also provide a weighted averaging scheme (Algorithm~\ref{alg:pd_alg2}), we alternatively derive a method (Algorithm~\ref{alg:pd_alg1}) without any averaging in the primal for solving \eqref{eq:primal_cvx}.
+The non-averaging schemes are important since taking average may destroy key structures, such as the sparsity or low-rankness in sparse or low-rank optimization.
 Our weighted averaging scheme has increasing weight at the later iterates compared to non-weighted averaging schemes \cite{Chambolle2011,He2012a,He2012,Shefi2014}.
 As indicated in \cite{Davis2014a,Davis2014b}, weighted averaging schemes has better performance guarantee than non-weighted ones.